jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   def text(value):
       return f'I received this message: {value}'

-the terminal shows passing tests
+the terminal shows the test passed

 ----